 'Top of the Morning' Book of Incredibly Short Stories compiled by Brian Edwards.

 Auckland, New Zealand: Tandem Press.

 "Eventually, the Israelite people asked Samuel to give them a king.
 With God's permission, Samuel anointed Saul king.
-Several years later, Israel's third king, Solomon built a temple for God.
-Then, under the reign of Rehoboam, the kingdom divided with Jeroboam ruling in the North, and Rehoboam in the South.
-For more than a hundred years the two kingdoms existed side by side.
+Several years later, Israel's third king, Solomon, built a temple for God.
+Then, under the reign of Rehoboam, the kingdom was divided with Jeroboam ruling in the North, and Rehoboam in the South.
+For more than a hundred years, the two kingdoms existed side by side.
 Then, the Northern Kingdom fell to the Assyrians.
 More than a century later, King Nebuchadnezzar of Babylon invaded the Southern Kingdom and burned the temple.
 He then forced God's people into exile in Babylon.
-After 70 years they returned to their land and rebuilt Jerusalem.
+After 70 years, they returned to their land and rebuilt Jerusalem.

 Introduction to Biblical Literature course resources: Course home page Bible memory passages Weekly Bible reading reports Canaan's strategic location 15 key Bible chapters How to study the Bible Text of 10 Commandments Questions answered in the Old Testament (Hebrew Bible) Bible humor, jokes and trivia Exam study guides